-No animal may exceed twenty (20) pounds in weight, and fifteen (15) inches in height projected to full adult size.
+No animal may exceed twenty (40) pounds in weight.

 18.5 INOCULATIONS

 In order to be registered, pets must be appropriately inoculated against rabies, distemper and other conditions prescribed by state and/or local ordinances.
 They must comply with all other state and local public health, animal control, and anti-cruelty laws including any licensing requirements.
 A certification signed by a licensed veterinarian or state or local official shall be filed with the PHA to attest to the inoculations.